 The Smithsonian’s National Zoo and Conservation Biology Institute has an available internship supporting the Reproductive Sciences Laboratory.
 In the reproduction lab, scientists conduct research to understand the biology of reproduction and perform genome resource banking to ensure species survival and genetic diversity.
 The intern will assist with a project in which the goal is to understand how a healthy oocyte is made by studying cellular features important for oocyte development.

 Note: This internship does not involve contact with animals.

-- Learn to collect and process biological samples, such as ovarian tissues
+- Learn to collect and process biological samples, such as oocytes and sperm

 - Learn to operate lab equipment, such as a fluorescent microscope

-- Learn to analyze data collected from experiments
+- Learn to conduct experiments and analyze data collected

 - Learn to troubleshoot, in conjunction with a supervisor, to solve experimental problems

 - Understand the basic maintenance of a biology laboratory